Humayun Shah: Cruelty

 Firishta describes Humayun as an especially cruel figure, with the sobriquet Zalim.
 According to modern scholars such as Haroon Khan Sherwani and Ghulam Yazdani, the accounts of Humayun's cruelty have been exaggerated.
 Sherwani described him as a ruler of the "ordinary Bahmani type", albeit a strict disciplinarian.

+Family

+Humayun Shah married Nargis Begum, a daughter of prince Mubarak Khan, and thus a granddaughter of Taj ud-Din Firuz Shah.
+They had five children: